Frequently Asked Questions Industrial Design

 Portfolios are accepted three times a year = once a quarter.
 Check Admissions tab for specific dates.

-ID faculty typically notify applicants by email within a week of the due date.
+ID faculty typically notify applicants by email within two weeks of the due date.
 For students who apply in April, they will receive notification before the May 1 deadline to commit to universities.

 An Entrance Portfolio should consist of work prior to coming to WWU.
 Either high school, hobby, or community college work is typical.
 There aren't any specific courses that will help you build a portfolio during the freshman year.
 Sometimes students are allowed to take the freshman level ID courses IF there is space in the courses.
 Meaning that all the accepted pre-majors have registered and then we allow interest students to register.
 But that should not be relied on as a method of building a portfolio.